adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 - no market power
 - no negative externalities

 Persistent Democracy is just those things.
-It's a market that uses Harberger taxation and quadratic voting to auction ownership of *power*, in which all market participants have equal wealth, there is perfect information because prices are public and Harberger taxation provably incentivizes honest valuations, and because all "properties" of pieces of power are always up for auction there can't be any market power or externalities since anyone can step in to change anything if they think it's worth it based on prices.
+It's a market that uses Harberger taxation and quadratic voting to auction ownership of *power*, in which all market participants have equal wealth, there is perfect information because prices are public and Harberger taxation provably incentivizes honest valuations, and because all "properties" of pieces of power are always up for auction there can't be any market power or externalities since anyone can step in to change anything if they think it's worth it based on prices. -->

 ---

+# Could this be provably optimal?

+even if it *does* turn out to be provably optimal, we still have to validate it in real practice

+my proof sketch is good enough for me, at least to work on implementation

+---

 # How to make this happen?

-## huge changes, lots of them very risky
+## huge changes, lots of them risky

-have to prove these ideas in small trials can't wait for permission
+have to validate in small trials can't wait for permission

 ---